lukestreeter/afterlife/README.md

  - location is inescapable for 7 day period of ban
    - surroundings are indestructible
    - player is reteleported if location of player exits paradise perimeter
- - program sends player message saying “7 day ban period initiated” ( or something more playful...it is a game)
+ - program sends player message saying "7 day ban period initiated" ( or something more playful...it is a game)
  - once the ban is over player is teleported back to lobby (original join location, not where they die)
- - player is sent a message saying “your 7-day ban period is over!” (or something more fun)
+ - player is sent a message saying "your 7-day ban period is over!" (or something more fun)

+## Commands

+### Player Commands
+- `/exitafterlife` - Exit the afterlife state (requires permission: `afterlife.exit`)
+- `/checkafterlife` - Check if you are currently in the afterlife (requires permission: `afterlife.check`)

+### Admin Commands
+- `/forceexitafterlife <player>` - Force remove a player from the afterlife (requires permission: `afterlife.admin`)

+## Troubleshooting

+### Can't Move Bug
+If you find yourself unable to move after dying, you're likely stuck in the afterlife state.
+This can happen if the 7-day timer system isn't fully implemented yet.
+To fix this:

+1. **As a player**: Use `/exitafterlife` to exit the afterlife state
+2. **As an admin**: Use `/forceexitafterlife <playername>` to force remove a player from the afterlife
+3. **Check status**: Use `/checkafterlife` to see if you're currently in the afterlife

+The movement restriction is caused by the `AfterlifeRestrictionListener` which prevents all interactions for players in the afterlife state.
+Once you exit the afterlife, all restrictions will be removed and you'll be able to move normally again.

 # REQUIREMENTS